cloudflare/cloudflare-docs/content/workers/configuration/sites/start-from-existing.md

     - `tsconfig.json`: Added if not already there to support writing the Worker in TypeScript.
     - `src/index.ts`: A basic Cloudflare Worker, written in TypeScript.

-2. Add your site’s build/output directory to the `wrangler.toml` file:
+2. Add your site's build/output directory to the `wrangler.toml` file:

     ```toml
     [site]